GeorgeStrakhov/hungryfools.dev/docs/PHASE-1-PROFILES.md

 - Prefer `/u/[handle]` for public permalinks; fallback to `/u/[userId]` if handle missing.

 ### Analytics (initial)
-Tool: PostHog or Vercel Web Analytics (if we want events, PostHog is better).
-Add client SDK + simple server event helper.
+Tool: PostHog (EU).
+Use client SDK as in `src/components/topbar.tsx` and add a minimal server event helper for server-side events.

 Events & properties
 - `auth_login` { provider, userId }